aidans/ramp/notes/README.md

  - people die very quickly
  - model perhaps not infectious enough to get into more rural areas.

+CH - we must also make sure to delineate between what we would expect from a deterministic and stochastic run.
+In the deterministic version, infections are seeded to a pre-determined set of locations of high population densities and commuter spread is also a pre-determined list.
+Infection may not be taking off in rural areas because the probabilities of this happening are small, which can still randomly spurt infections in a stochastic model, but not in the deterministic version.
+Deterministic runs are useful for comparison, but we should be careful when interpreting model behaviour.

 ## 16th July 2021 (meeting)